insearcher/hiddenai/README.md

 - Create a DMG package
 - Generate a changelog based on commits since the last release
 - Create a GitHub release with the DMG file attached

-Note: Since the application is not signed with an Apple Developer ID, users will need to bypass Gatekeeper to run it as explained in the installation section.

 ## Acknowledgments